-Figure 49: NAT Configuration for Example 1
+Figure 48: NAT Configuration for Example 1

-Example 2: IPv4 NAT Configuration with Multiple Devices Connected
+Example 2: IPv4 NAT Configuration with More Equipment Connected

-In this example, a switch is used to connect multiple devices behind the router.
-Each device connected behind the router has its own IP address.
-Enter the address in the Server IP Address field in the NAT dialog.
-The devices are communicating on port 80, but you can configure port forwarding using the Public Port and Private Port fields in the NAT dialog.
-This setup allows you to access the 192.168.1.2:80 socket behind the router by accessing the IP address 10.0.0.1:81 from the Internet.
-If you send a ping request to the public IP address of the router (10.0.0.1), the router responds as usual (without forwarding).
-Since the Send all remaining incoming packets to default server option is inactive, the router denies connection attempts.
+In this example, using the switch you can connect more devices behind the router.
+Every device connected behind the router has its own IP address.
+Enter the address in the Server IPv Address field in the NAT dialog.
+The devices are communicating on port 80, but you can set port forwarding using the Public Port and Private Port fields in the NAT dialog.
+You have now configured the router to access the 192.168.1.2:80 socket behind the router when accessing the IP address 10.0.0.1:81 from the Internet.
+If you send a ping request to the public IP address of the router (10.0.0.1), the router responds as usual (not forwarding).
+And since the Send all remaining incoming packets to default server is inactive, the router denies connection attempts.

-Figure 50: Topology for NAT Configuration Example 2
+Figure 49: Topology for NAT Configuration Example 2